-Strep A: Why it can be dangerous and what to know
+What is Strep A and what are the symptoms to look out for?

 But Strep A can cause a range of things - and some of them are more serious.

 One is scarlet fever, which mostly affects young children and, again, needs antibiotics.

-It is a notifiable disease, meaning health professionals must inform local health protection teams of suspected cases so they can be treated quickly and possible outbreaks brought under control.
+It is a notifiable disease, meaning health professionals must inform local health protection teams of suspected cases.
+This is so they can be treated quickly and possible outbreaks brought under control.

 It causes a rash and flu-like symptoms, including a temperature, sore throat and swollen neck glands.

-Someone who has scarlet fever may have what doctors call a strawberry tongue (because the appearance looks a bit like a strawberry).
+Someone who has scarlet fever may have what doctors call a strawberry tongue - because its appearance looks a bit like a strawberry.

 Very rarely, Strep A can also cause something called invasive group A streptococcal infection or iGAS.